23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 19. Take a food tour

-Here are some of our hand-picked recommendations for some of the best food tours in Rome:
+Here are some of our hand-picked recommendations:

 • Food tour near the Vatican.
 This is an excellent dinner tour that takes you to some very local places, far from the areas frequented by tourists.
 If you’re looking for a more authentic experience, you can’t go wrong with this highly-rated tour.

 No matter which tour you choose, I’m sure it will make your visit to the Eternal City so much more special.
-For us, it was one of the best experiences in Rome, and the only regret we had was that we didn’t think to foresee more time and do several food tours instead of just going for lunch or dinner.
+For us, it was one of the best experiences in Rome, and the only regret we had was that we didn’t think to foresee more time and do several food tours instead of just dining at restaurants.
+Next time we’re in Rome, we’re going for a different food tour every day!

 READ ALSO: Rome Street Food Tour: Review & Tips